Solar Circuit Kits are available from CirKits.

 Construct a wood box out of the 2x6 lumber, I used a table saw to cut 3/8" deep dado slots near the front edge of the 2x6 box sides.
 This produced a gap for the glass panel to slide into.
 Paint the 2x6 pieces with waterproof sealer such as Thompson's waterseal or polyurethane, let the paint dry before assembling.
 Screw three of the 2x6 pieces together, slide the glass into the slot, and screw in the fourth 2x6 piece.

 A surplus shower door makes an excellent glass panel since it comes with an aluminum frame and is made of tempered glass.
 The shower door could be screwed directly to the front of the 2x6 box and sealed in place with silicone caulk.
-Glass with low iron content (solar glass) passes through more heat than conventional tempered glass, but it may be expensive and hard to find.
+Glass with low iron content (solar glass) passes through more heat than conventional tempered glass, but it may be expensive or hard to find.

 Cut the collector plate so that it fits inside of the box.
 I used heavy gauge corrugated steel for my collector, it can be cut with a composite diamond blade in a circular saw.
-Be sure to file the edges of the plate smooth with a metal file.
+Be sure to file the sharp edges of the plate smooth with a metal file.
 The collector plate should be approximately 2" shorter than the interior of the box so that air can pass over the bottom and top.
 (Figure 1) The plate should be painted flat black, high temperature stove paint is a good choice.
 Paint both sides of the collector plate for best results, let it dry before assembly to prevent fogging of the glass.

 Bend the two metal bars into a squared U shape, they should hold the metal collector plate inside of the box so that the collector has an air gap on both the front and back sides.
 The U bars should fit snugly into the sides of the box.
 I placed the bar in a vise and hammered both ends to a 90 degree bend.
 Drill four 5/64" holes in each bar, 2 holes for connecting to the collector plate, and 2 holes for screwing the bar into the inside of the 2x6 frame.
 The collector plate is attached to the U bars with 4 sheet metal screws.
 The U bars are attached to the inside of the 2x6 box with 4 wood screws.
 The bars I used were made of galvanized soft iron, they were originally used to join sections of chain-link fence together.